Jordi Webber: Acting

 From 2020 until 2021, Webber starred as Constable Cruz Kingi in the New Zealand rugby drama series Head High.
 Webber was glad of the chance to play a "multi-layered character", stating "There was a long time there where I was mainly going for teen roles in high school kind of stuff, which is cool, but I think, deep down, we all want to move into those older, more mature roles."
 Producers increased Webber's role for the second series, as they focused on the police work of lead character Rene O'Kane, played by Miriama McDowell.
 Webber thought his character was both "relatable and approachable", while Kerry Harvey of Stuff believed Cruz was the show's "most culturally aware Māori character".
 Webber credited Head High for helping him reconnect with his culture.

 In 2021, Webber appeared in the television film Together Forever Tea, co-starring fellow New Zealand actors Jay Ryan and Kim Crossman.
 He also appeared in the comedy miniseries Perfect People, and filmed a role in Taron Lexton's Nomad, which was shot across 26 countries and released in 2023.
 Webber stars alongside Mercy Cornwall the romantic holiday film Mistletoe Ranch, which was shot in Queensland, Australia in early 2022.
 He was also cast in the Netflix interactive romantic comedy Choose Love, written and produced by Josann McGibbon.

 In 2023, Webber joined the cast of Australian soap opera Home and Away in the recurring role of Kahu Parata.
 Webber believed he was perfect for the role, as Kahu was billed as being "super free, super surfy and Māori".
 Webber was travelling around the east coast of Australia in a van at the time and felt that he had the right energy for the part.
 Webber appears alongside Rebecca Gibney and Richard Roxburgh in the Stan drama Prosper, which was filmed in New South Wales.
 The series focuses on the founder and pastor of a fictional Sydney megachurch and his family.
 Webber plays Benji, the American husband of Isabel (Hayley McCarthy), the family's only daughter.

-Webber has joined the cast of the upcoming Starz series Spartacus: House of Ashur as a gladiator named Tarchon.
+In 2025, Webber joined the cast of the Starz series Spartacus: House of Ashur as a gladiator named Tarchon.